affilirator/thekitchen-pot/src/content/blog/how-to-use-a-double-boiler.md

 1\. **Melting Chocolate**

-In most recipes with chocolate as the main ingredient, you'll be required to introduce it to your meals while in molten form.
+In most recipes with chocolate as the main ingredient, you’ll be required to introduce it to your meals while in molten form.

 However, melting your chocolate is tricky and may lead to useless lumps, thus frustrating your effort.
 The secret is using low heat and avoiding direct contact with heat.